This article will help troubleshoot SDK implementation issues

 Section 2: Different Methods of Implementation

-- Manual Install - Not recommended as many frameworks and dependancies may be missed, either due to untimely updating of documentation or outdated frameworks.
+- Manual Install - Not recommended as many frameworks and dependencies may be missed, either due to untimely updating of documentation or outdated frameworks.
 Please use CocoaPods.

 Section 3: Parts of the SDK